If you had to spend crypto today, what would you use it on?

 Cons:

-Conversion rates vary; some cards convert at the moment of transaction, others at the moment of top-up.
+• Conversion rates vary; some cards convert at the time of the transaction, others at the time of top-up.

 Best for: Frequent travelers, practical everyday spenders, and people who want simplicity and wide acceptance.